centreon/centreon-documentation/en/installation/installation-of-centreon-ha/overview.md

 * Colocation: how resources behave to each other.

-For example, Centreon-HA uses location constraints to specify to Pacemaker that the database process needs to be up on backend nodes but not on the front-end node.
+For example, Centreon-HA uses location constraints to specify to Pacemaker that the database process needs to be up on backend nodes but not on frontend nodes.

 Regarding colocation constraints, they can ensure a Virtual IP sticks to the master nodes and/or role.
 Therefore Users, Pollers, and Daemons constantly interact with the primary node.